ossf/tac/process/sandbox.md

 ## What is the OpenSSF Sandbox

 Sandbox projects should be early-stage projects that the OpenSSF TAC believes warrant experimentation.
 The Sandbox should provide a beneficial, neutral home for such projects, in order to foster collaborative development.
 We aspire to make the Sandbox the preferred path for early-stage projects to enter the OpenSSF.
-More mature projects can continue to jump directly to Incubation, but as the cloud-native ecosystem grows, we expect to see proportionally more early-stage projects.
+More mature projects can continue to jump directly to Incubation, but as the OpenSSF ecosystem grows, we expect to see proportionally more early-stage projects.

 ## Early Stage